 What is the difference between the Ronald McDonald Houses and the Ronald McDonald Family Rooms?

 Ronald McDonald House Charities of Kansas City has three Ronald McDonald Houses located on Cherry Street in the midtown area of Kansas City.
 Ronald McDonald Houses provide temporary lodging for families who have a child receiving medical treatment at any medical facility in the Kansas City metropolitan area.
 The Houses have 80 individual guest rooms with private baths and common living rooms, play areas, and kitchen space.
 The Ronald McDonald Family Rooms are smaller ‘houses’ within both Children’s Mercy Hospital and Overland Park Regional Medical Center (OPRMC).
-They serve any family who has a child receiving inpatient care at that hospital.
+They serve any family who has a child in the ICU.
 The Ronald McDonald Family Room in Children’s Mercy has seven guest sleeping rooms with shower facilities and a common living room and kitchen space.
 The Ronald McDonald Family Room in OPRMC has four sleeping rooms, a common living room, kitchen space, laundry, and shower facilities.

 Who can stay at the Houses?

-Families with a child 18 or younger treated at an area medical facility, and who have been referred to Ronald McDonald House by a social worker or another medical provider.
+Families with a patient 21 or younger treated at an area medical facility.
 Families living 35 miles or more from RMHC have priority to stay at the Ronald McDonald Houses.
 Make a reservation to stay with us here: https://rmhckc.org/stay-with-us/

 What are the check-in/check-out times and guidelines at the Houses?

-Once a room has been confirmed, families may check-in or check out anytime after 8:30 a.m.
+You can schedule your check-in time when you complete your reservation to stay.
+Check-out is at 10 a.m.
 A family must check out the day that their child is dismissed from treatment by the medical staff.
 Due to our long waitlist, we will request a family to check out if they do not intend to use the room significantly.
-We ask families to clean their room and check out with a staff member or volunteer before going home.

 How many people can stay?